 Information about the UK’s transition is available at www.gov.uk/transition

 Our EU Transition team

 The Ministry of Housing, Communities and Local Government (MHCLG) contacted local authorities on 6 August 2019 asking them to designate a Brexit Lead Officer and set up a team, which is equipped to support the delivery of Brexit, ready for the period around 31 January 2020.

 For the time-being our Brexit Team has been stood down, because we left the EU with a withdrawal agreement in place on 31 January 2020.
 Going Forward we will be known as the EU Transition Team.

 We are however continuing to monitor any impacts on local businesses and the community and promote EU Settled Status to EU nationals living in Somerset.

 You can email with any EU Transition related enquiries to BrexitTeam@somerset.gov.uk

 Somerset continues to welcome EU nationals (and nationals from Iceland, Liechtenstein, Norway or Switzerland) and we urge them to remain in the UK and be part of our community.
 Find out how to apply and access support for Settled or Pre-Settled Status.

-You must do this by June 2021 if the UK leaves the EU with a deal, or by December 2020 if there is a no deal Brexit.
+You must do this by June 2021 if the UK leaves the EU with a deal.
 We would encourage you to apply as early as possible, to give yourself enough time to gather the documents required and provide security once your Settled or Pre-Settled Status has been granted.
 Currently, making an application is free of charge.

 If you are a local employer, please encourage your EU national staff to apply for Settled Status as early as possible.
 With a significant EU workforce in Somerset, it is important that employers prepare and support staff of European nationality, so that they can legally remain and work in the UK.